Augusti Pagus (Roman Phoenicia): History

 In the 1st century AD, after the Roman conquest of Phoenicia, the Roman Emperor Augustus settled some veterans of his legions in what is now central Lebanon.

 Most of the Roman veterans settled in Berytus (The veterans of two Roman legions were established in the city of Berytus by emperor Augustus: the fifth Macedonian and the third Gallic), but a few moved to colonize the fertile Beqaa valley.

 These few hundreds created the so-called "Augustus pagus" or "Augusti pagus".

-The pagus was made of a group of farm-houses (owned by retired legionaries) in a relatively close and interconnected area.
+The pagus was made of a group of farm-houses (owned by retired legionaries) in a relatively close and interconnected area where latin was spoken for some centuries.

 From the 1st century BC the Beqaa valley served as a source of grain for the Roman provinces of the Levant and Rome; even today the valley makes up to 40 percent of Lebanon's arable land.
 Roman colonists created a "country district" within "Augusti Pagus", where are located the famous Roman Niha temples with Latin inscriptions.
-This district reached the Kadisha valley in north Lebanon: vestiges of Roman presence have been found in the "Asi Hauqqa cave" near Hawqaand the UNESCO World Heritage Site Cedars of God.
+This district reached the Kadisha valley in north Lebanon: vestiges of Roman presence have been found in the "Asi Hauqqa cave" near Hawqa and the UNESCO World Heritage Site Cedars of God.

 This pagus lasted some centuries until the Arab conquest of the region in the seventh century.
 Some villages still exist in the area: the most important are Niha and Hosn Niha, where remnants of four Roman temples still exist.